vfdev-5/ptcv21-pytorch-ignite-slides/content/index.md

 - PyTorch-Ignite: what and why?
 - Quick-start example
-- Convert PyTorch 2 Ignite
+- Convert PyTorch to Ignite
 - About the project